straplessguitar/straplessguitar/README.md

 ### Hi there 👋

 My name is João Bica, call me JJ!
-I'm a musician, currently learning web dev through The Odin Project.
+I'm a musician, but every now and then I write a couple lines for fun!

 ### Projects